 • Farm Business Management: cooperatives, e-commerce, farm-to-institution, farm-to-restaurant, farmers' markets/farm stands, feasibility study, market study, marketing management

-• Sustainable Communities: community development, food hubs, infrastructure analysis, local and regional food systems, partnerships, public participation, social networks
+• Sustainable Communities: community development, food hubs, infrastructure analysis, local and regional food systems, partnerships, public participation, social networks, food access and security

-The Lake Pepin Local Food Group is proposing a research project to determine the best steps forward to increase the volume of local produce sales in our area using the sustainable agriculture practice of direct marketing.
-We are proposing to use the new USDA local foodsystems toolkit (“Economics of Local Foodsystems: A Toolkit to Guide Community Discussions, Assessments, and Choices”) to help guide our group in making the best decisions for moving forward(1).
+The Lake Pepin Local Food Group wants to increase the volume of local produce sales in our area using the sustainable agriculture practice of direct marketing.
+We used the new USDA local foodsystems toolkit (“Economics of Local Foodsystems: A Toolkit to Guide Community Discussions, Assessments, and Choices”) to help guide our group in making the best decisions for moving forward1.

 At this point, we believe that utilizing an online platform to streamline direct to consumer sales and cooperative deliveries is the best way for us to increase the volume of produce sold locally.
-However, there is an overabundance of online sales platforms to choose from.
-We want to utilize the USDA local food system toolkit to help us decide if moving forward with an online sales platform is the best course of action.
-As part of that process we need to research the currently available sales platforms, summarize the different models, and decide which is the best fit for our unique local food system.
+As we started this project, there was an overabundance of online sales platforms to choose from.
+After working through the Local Food Systems Toolkit and consulting with an experienced local foods economist, Ken Meter, we chose to utilize an online sales platform as well as two local farmers markets to increase cooperative local marketing.
+As part of that process we researched currently available sales platforms, summarizing the different models, and decided which was the best fit for our unique local food system.

-The online sales platform or other direct marketing method chosen as a result of our research will be implemented in the summer of 2018.
-Whatever the platform or method of direct marketing chosen, we will use personnel to make sure connections with consumers are strong through marketing materials, individual meetings, and continued support during the implementation of the sales platform.
+We implemented the online sales platform and two markets in the summer of 2018.
+We are working to make sure connections with consumers are strong through marketing materials, individual meetings, and continued support during the implementation of the sales platform.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.